 Glastir Woodland Restoration schemes

 In Wales more than 20% of larch woodlands have been infected by the fungal pathogen Phytophthora ramorum.
-Glastir Woodland Restoration has been developed to enable woodlands infected by Phytophthora ramorum and stands of larch, to be replanted to help slow down the spread of the disease.
+The Glastir Woodland Restoration scheme has been developed to enable woodlands infected by Phytophthora ramorum and stands of larch, to be replanted to help slow down the spread of the disease.
 When a woodland is clear-felled, the GWR scheme provides an opportunity to diversify tree species to increase the resilience to climate change and damage from pests and diseases and increase the naturalness of Planted Ancient Woodlands (PAWS).

 Under the Glastir Woodland Restoration scheme, NRW assess all proposals that include Plantations on Ancient Woodlands Sites (PAWS) restoration.
 As part of this role NRW requires every applicant to submit a plan to show PAWS to be restocked, which must comply with the UK Forestry Standard and Plantations on Ancient Woodlands Sites restoration guidance.